bnmoch3/files-combine/README.md

 ## Examples

-Basic usage (combines all files in current dir to output.md):
+Basic usage (combines all files in current dir to output.xml):

 ```bash
 files-combine